martinwinther/it-learning-hub/pcap/introduction to python.md

 - **Accessible**: Free, open source, and available on all major platforms.

 ### Common Uses

 - Web services (search engines, cloud platforms, social media).
 - Software development tools.
 - Scientific computing.
 - Test automation.

 ### Limitations

-- Low-level system programming (“close to metal” work).
+- Low-level system programming ("close to metal" work).
 - Mobile application development (limited but growing presence).

 ## Rivals

 - **Perl** – Traditional, conservative scripting language.
 - **Ruby** – Innovative, feature-rich scripting language.

-Python’s design philosophy lies between Perl’s conservatism and Ruby’s innovation.
+Python's design philosophy lies between Perl's conservatism and Ruby's innovation.

 ## Python 2 vs Python 3

 ### Python 2

 - Older branch; development frozen for new features.
 - Still maintained for bug fixes and security patches.
 - Widely used in legacy systems.

 ### Python 3

 - Current and actively developed branch.
 - Not backward compatible with Python 2.
 - All new projects should use Python 3.
 - Newer versions of Python 3 are backward compatible with previous Python 3 releases.

 ## Implementations

 ### CPython

 - The **reference implementation**, maintained by the Python Software Foundation (PSF).
 - Written in C for portability to virtually all platforms.

 ### Cython

 - Translates Python code into C for improved performance, useful for computationally heavy tasks.

 ### Jython

 - Written in Java, integrates Python with Java environments.
 - Currently aligned with Python 2 standards.

 ### PyPy

 - Implemented in RPython (a subset of Python).
 - Compiles to C for execution.
 - Useful for testing new language features.
 - Compatible with Python 3.

 ### MicroPython

 - Lightweight Python 3 implementation for microcontrollers.
 - Created by Damien George in 2013.
 - Includes CircuitPython, a derivative optimized for beginner-friendly embedded development.

 ## Summary

 - **Python** is an interpreted, object-oriented, high-level, general-purpose language.
-- Created by **Guido van Rossum** in 1989, inspired by the ABC language and named after *Monty Python’s Flying Circus*.
+- Created by **Guido van Rossum** in 1989, inspired by the ABC language and named after *Monty Python's Flying Circus*.
 - Known for readability, ease of use, and versatility across domains.
 - Available in multiple implementations, with **CPython** as the standard.
 - Python 3 is the modern standard; Python 2 remains for legacy support.